4d/docs/docs/API/SessionClass.md

 title: Session
 ---

-Session objects are returned by the [`Session`](#session) command when [scalable sessions are enabled in your project](WebServer/sessions.md#enabling-sessions).
-The Session object is automatically created and maintained by the 4D web server to control the session of a web client (e.g. a browser).
-This object provides the web developer with an interface to the user session, allowing to manage privileges, store contextual data, share information between processes, and launch session-related preemptive processes.
+Session objects are returned by the [`Session`](#session) command.
+These objects provide the developer with an interface allowing to manage the current user session and execute actions such as store contextual data, share information between session processes, launch session-related preemptive processes, or (web only) manage privileges.

+### Session types

+Three kinds of sessions are supported by this class:

-For detailed information about the session implementation, please refer to the [web server Sessions](WebServer/sessions.md) section.
+- **Web user sessions**: Web user sessions are available when [scalable sessions are enabled in your project](WebServer/sessions.md#enabling-sessions).
+They are used for Web and REST connections, and can be assigned privileges.
+For information on web user sessions, please refer to the [web server Sessions](WebServer/sessions.md) section.
+- **Remote client sessions**: In a client/server desktop application, remote users have their own sessions.
+For information on remote user sessions, please refer to the [XXXX](Desktop/client-server.md) section.
+- **Stored procedures session**: All stored procedures executed on the server share the same virtual session.
+For information on server virtual session, please refer to the [XXXX](XXX) section.

 ### Summary